ryerex1/ryerex1/README.md

 - 👋 Hi, I’m @ryerex1
 - 👀 I love building stuff.
-- 🌱 My most recent project has been in React.
+- 🌱 My most recent project has been in JavaScript, using React.
 I also really enjoy coding in Excel VBA.
 - 💞️ I’d love to collaborate on any cool projects or little game ideas.
 - 📫 How to reach me: reillyxu [at] gmail [dot] com